AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/import-packaged-recipe-ui.md

 >[!NOTE]
 > In the [Package source files into a Recipe](./package-source-files-recipe.md) tutorial, a Docker URL was provided at the end of building the Retail Sales recipe using Scala (Spark) source files.

 1. Once you are on the *Select source* page, paste the Docker URL corresponding to the packaged recipe built using Scala source files in the *Source URL* field.
 Next, import the provided configuration file by dragging and dropping, or use the file system **Browser**.
 The provided configuration file can be found at `experience-platform-dsw-reference/recipes/scala/retail/pipelineservice.json`.
-Select **Spark** in the *Runtime* drop down, the default artifact should auto populate to **Docker**.
-Once everything has been filled out, click **Next** in the top-right corner.
+Select **Spark** in the *Runtime* drop down, the default artifact auto populates to **Docker**.
+Once everything has been filled out, click **Next** in the top-right corner to proceed to *Manage schemas*.
 ![](../images/models-recipes/import-package-ui/scala-databricks.png)
 2. Select the Retail Sales input and output schemas under the section *Manage Schemas*, they were created using the provided bootstrap script in the [create the retail sales schema and dataset](../models-recipes/create-retails-sales-dataset.md) tutorial.
 ![](../images/models-recipes/import-package-ui/recipe_schema.png)